Vivaldi (Web Browser)

 Contacts: Only syncs with a Vivaldi account, so itâs a non-starter as far as my Nextcloud setup goes.

-Vivaldi.social: Mastodon-powered social network site, easy to set up and access in the sidebar, interacts with the rest of the Fediverse.
-A good way to check out Mastodon if youâre curious.
+Vivaldi.Social: A social network site running Mastodon, which interacts with the rest of the Fediverse.
+Easy to set up and access in the sidebar, making it a good way to check out Mastodon if youâre curious.

 Notes